x2515102083/erdos1110/README.md

 # Erdős 1110 exceptional pairs

+## Scope

-This project formalizes the corrected proof route for the three exceptional pairwise-coprime nonrepresentable cases:
+This repository formalizes the Lean proof that the three exceptional pairs left outside the Yu-Chen range have infinitely many pairwise-coprime nonrepresentable integers:

 - `(p,q) = (5,2)`, seed `c = 3`;
 - `(p,q) = (9,2)`, seed `c = 5`;
 - `(p,q) = (5,3)`, seed `c = 2`.

+It also provides a Lean bridge theorem combining these formalized exceptional cases with an explicit hypothesis for Yu-Chen's published range theorem.
+Yu-Chen's range theorem itself is not formalized in this repository, and the separate density clause in Erdős Problem 1110 is not addressed here.

+Equivalently: this is a formalized closure of the nonrepresentable exceptional case gap, plus a conditional all-pairs packaging theorem whose only external mathematical input is Yu-Chen's range result.

 The proof target is the sequence statement: